giry-dev/mangrove-docs/docs/README.md

 <div class="text--justify">

-Mangrove revolutionizes asset swaps by offering a platform where your liquidity isn't idle; it can actively earn yields while being ready for complex condition-based exchanges.
-As an on-chain order book DEX, Mangrove empowers liquidity providers with the ability to create offers at a specified price using arbitrary smart contracts.
-This innovative method unlocks extraordinary capabilities for managing and optimizing your liquidity which you can now reLP.
+Mangrove is an order book DEX that allows liquidity providers to post arbitrary smart contracts (hooks) as offers.
+This enables features such as re-staking of liquidity held on other protocols, liquidity amplification and liquidity provision via custom strategies.

 </div>